AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 Travel to our [Github repository](https://github.com/ufosc/OSC-Proximity-Chat-App) and create a new fork into your personal repositories.

 :::tip
-Make sure to give our repo a star too!
+Make sure to give our repo a star too! :star: :star: :star:
 :::

 ![Guide1](/imgs/docimg1.png)